Bill Atwood (bishop)

 Atwood, who lives in Frisco, Texas, has been General Secretary of the Ekklesia society, an orthodox Anglican networking and development agency, since 1995, having left the U.S. Episcopal Church in 2006.

+Atwood announced his intention to retire in June 2024, in advance of which date congregations in the transitional International Diocese may discern their future homes in other ACNA dioceses.